mnn/ts-opt/README.md

 opt(4).onSome(setA); // a is now 4
 ```

 It may seem like in specific scenarios they can be used interchangeably (do nothing for `None` and call the function for `Some`).
 But their purpose differs quite a lot.
-From a technical perspective, there is a big distinction in the return value.
+From a technical perspective, there is a distinction in the return value.

 ```ts
 opt(7).map(setA) // Some(undefined)